Chris020206/Cooldown/docs/WBS.md

 - CPU idle < 1%; working set < 100 MB while idle; no unhandled exceptions in session logs.
 - MSIX build artifact produced; install/uninstall succeeds on clean VM.

+### Phase 1 Deferred Issues (DX-ID Integration)

+As of Phase 1 Final Verification (v0.2.1), the following issues were identified and formally deferred to Phase 2 using the DX-ID system.
+These items are **not** considered Phase 1 blockers but are required for Phase 2 logic/UX hardening and production readiness.

+> **Note:** DX-IDs originate in Phase 1 QA and are targeted for resolution in Phase 2.
+See the Phase 1 Test Report and DX-ID System Specification for full details.

+- **D2-01 — Missing Lock State Persistence and Crash Recovery**
+  **Category:** Logic / Architecture
+  Active locks do not persist across application crashes or forced closure.
+On restart, Cooldown loads in an unlocked state and no longer blocks applications.
+Requires LockManager state serialization and startup rehydration.

+- **D2-02 — Preset vs Custom Duration Ambiguity**
+  **Category:** UX / UI Logic
+  Custom duration silently overrides preset durations and there is no explicit way to revert to presets.
+Requires a clearer duration selection model (e.g., “Use custom duration” toggle and preset disabling rules).

+- **D2-03 — Missing Activity Messages for Cancellation and Expiration**
+  **Category:** UX / Logging
+  No Activity entries are logged when a soft lock is canceled or when a lock expires.
+Reduces transparency and debugging clarity.
+Requires ActivityFeed enhancements.

+- **D2-04 — Lock Restart Occurs Without Confirmation**
+  **Category:** UX
+  Starting a new lock while one is already active restarts the lock immediately without prompting.
+Requires confirmation dialog and safeguards to prevent accidental resets.

+- **D2-05 — Riot/League Process Mapping Inconsistency**
+  **Category:** Process Detection / Logic
+  League of Legends is not blocked unless RiotClientServices is manually selected.
+Selecting the game alone does not implicitly cover its launcher/underlying processes.
+Requires multi-process dependency mapping.

+- **D2-06 — Pre-existing League Client Not Terminated If Only “League” Is Selected**
+  **Category:** Process Termination
+  At lock activation, League is not terminated if only “League of Legends” is checked and Riot services are not.
+Requires improved process lineage detection and propagation rules.

+- **D2-07 — Adding a Blocked Application During Active Lock Instantly Terminates It (UX Review)**
+  **Category:** UX / Behavior
+  When a user checks a new blocked app during an active lock, the app is terminated immediately with no warning.
+Behavior is logically correct but may be too aggressive; requires UX decision (warning vs keep current behavior).

+- **D2-08 — MSIX Package Identity Still GUID-Based**
+  **Category:** Packaging / Branding
+  The MSIX Identity uses a GUID instead of a branded name, causing non-descriptive process naming in Task Manager/Windows.
+Cosmetic but important for professionalism; requires Package.appxmanifest update and future certificate alignment.

+These DX-IDs will be incorporated explicitly into **Phase 2 WBS**, **RTM**, and **CHANGELOG** as required work items.

 ## Phase 2: Windows Service & Persistence

 Goal: production-grade blocking that survives restarts and resists tampering.

+> **DX-ID Integration Note:**
+> Phase 2 must address D2-01 through D2-08 as part of its implementation scope, particularly around persistence, process mapping, UX behavior, and packaging/branding.

 ### 2.1 Windows Service Development (4–5 days)